nestybox/sysbox-runc/README.md

 repository.

-## Integration with other Sysvisor components
+## Integration with other Sysbox components

 sysbox-runc is tightly integrated with sysbox-fs and sysbox-mgr via gRPC.
 Refer to the sysbox documentation for details.